-Travel advice
+Travel advice Back to top

 The Public Health Agency (PHA) does not issue travel advice.
 If you're concerned about the impact of the COVID-19 outbreak on your existing travel plans, check with your airline, tour operator, cruise line or other transport and accommodation providers as applicable.
 People who plan to travel should check the travel advice here.